 As the historic loss of red squirrels from much of Ireland, England, and Wales shows, non-intervention would lead to further loss of red squirrels ultimately ending in their extinction on the UK mainland.
 Evidence shows that without conservation management red squirrels are likely to become extinct in England within 10 years, and extinct in Scotland within the lifetime of today’s children (1).
 New research suggests this timeframe may be shorter.

 Do pine martens help control grey squirrels?

 Research by NUI Galway has shown that a high-density of Irish pine marten populations is causing corresponding populations of grey squirrels to collapse, with a recovery of red squirrels following.
 A new project has been launched by the University of Aberdeen to investigate whether the same effect is occurring in Scotland in areas where the pine marten is recovering, where differences in ecological conditions may make the outcome different to that in Ireland.
 The project will run until the end of 2017 and is led by Dr Emma Sheehy and Professor Xavier Lambin.
 This area of research is of interest but at the moment the fledgling recovery of the pine marten cannot be sole prospect for survival of our red squirrel due to its relatively low population densities.

-The Wildlife Trusts are working with the following organisations to form Red Squirrels United: Newcastle University, Forest Research, The Wildlife Trust for Lancashire, Manchester and North Merseyside, Red Squirrels Trust Wales, Northumberland Wildlife Trust, Ulster Wildlife and The Wildlife Trust of South and West Wales.
+The Wildlife Trusts worked with the following organisations to form Red Squirrels United: Newcastle University, Forest Research, The Wildlife Trust for Lancashire, Manchester and North Merseyside, Red Squirrels Trust Wales, Northumberland Wildlife Trust, Ulster Wildlife and The Wildlife Trust of South and West Wales.

 Find out more about Red Squirrels United.